LLNL/Sina/python/docs/source/sina_schema.rst

   * overlay_12 corrects sample_14
   * msub_3 launches job_3

-To avoid confusion, try to use the grammatical active voice when assigning predicates.
-A "passive voice" :code:`predicate` like "contained by", "corrected by", or "launched by" reverses the normal direction of relations.
 In the Sina schema, a Relationship always consists of exactly a :code:`subject`, :code:`predicate`, and :code:`object`, where the :code:`subject` and :code:`object` are each the :code:`id` of a Record: